Three Sisters Walk: Short Trail to a Blue Mountains Icon

 Getting There

-The Echo Point and Three Sisters area is easy to get to by car and public transport, but it can get very busy there, especially on the weekends.
+The Echo Point precinct is easy to get to by car and public transport, but it can get very busy there, especially on the weekends.

-The Blue Mountains Line offers regular train services between Sydney Central Station and the Blue Mountains, stopping at Wentworth Falls, Leura, Katoomba, and beyond.
-Local bus services depart from the Katoomba town centre to the Three Sisters.
+Public transport is a good option.
+The Blue Mountains train line offers regular services from Sydney’s Central Station to Katoomba.
+Local bus services depart from the Katoomba town centre to the Echo Point precinct.

 Track Notes